 Kalnicky is an ecologist interested in using a social-ecological systems, environmental, and conservation psychology approach to better understand pressing environmental concerns including climate change, fostering environmentally responsible behavior, invasive species management, and species conservation and adaptation.

-Kalnicky has spent her career in a variety of museum contexts, from zoos to botanical gardens and conservatories.
-She is presently the Evaluation and Research Specialist at the Minnesota Zoo in Apple Valley, Minnesota, where she oversees all social science research and evaluation efforts.
+Kalnicky has spent her career in a variety of non-profit and museum contexts, from zoos to botanical gardens and conservatories.
+She is presently the Senior Manager for Monitoring and Evaluation at the Partnership for Public Service, where she oversees all monitoring and evaluation efforts.
 Kalnicky was also nominated and invited to serve as a Fellow at the Institute on the Environment (IonE) at the University of Minnesota, which she has been doing since 2018.